-Agency Legislation, Regulation, or Standard Permit/Approval/Notification = sought out if the proposed pipeline to injection is: More than 20 km in length; or Projected to cost more than the amount prescribed by regulations (currently \$2 million); or Any part of the pipeline has a nominal pipe size of 12 inches or more and has an operating pressure of 2,000 kPa or more. regulators for onsite equired by regulators for onsite equipment, including from the Electrical Safety Authority (ESA) and Technical Standards and Safety Authority (TSSA) .
+Agency Legislation, Regulation, or Standard Permit/Approval/Notification sought out if the proposed pipeline to injection is: More than 20 km in length; o Projected to cost more than the amount prescribed by regulations (currently \$2 million); or • Any part of the pipeline has a nominal pipe size of 12 inche or more and has an operating pressure of 2,000 kPa or more 27 .
+Inspections may be required by regulators for onsite equipment, including from the Electrical Safety Authority (ESA) and Technical Standards and Safety Authority (TSSA) 28 .
 MECP Ontario Water Resources Act (OWRA) (RSO 1990, c.
 O.40), O.Reg.
 387/04: Water Taking Regulation, and Environmental Protection Act (EPA) (RSO 1990, c.
-E. 19) Registration under the Environmental Activity and Sector Registry (EASR) is required if the Project will result in dewatering of more than 50,000 litres per day (L/day) but less than 400,000 L/day.
+E. 19) Registration under the Environmental Activity and Sector Registry (EASR) is required if the Project will result in dewatering of more than 50,000 litres per da (L/day) but less than 400,000 L/day.
 A Permit to Take Water (PTTW) will be required if water taking is greater than 400,000 L/day.
 This approval may be necessary for the construction phase only but not for ongoing operation.

-Ontario Energy Board (OEB), Environmental Guidelines for the Location, Construction, and operation of Hydrocarbon O
+27 Ontario Energy Board (OEB), Environmental Guidelines for the Location, Construction, and operation of Hydrocarbon O

-QUEST, Renewable Natural Gas (RNG) Handbook for Canadian Municipalities, May 2021
+28 QUEST, Renewable Natural Gas (RNG) Handbook for Canadian Municipalities, May 2021